hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 typedef struct old_pimpl old_pimpl_t;
 ```

-In C++, it will be necessary to manipulate all the allocation, initialization, destruction and manipulation functions as in `C`.
+In `C++`, it will be necessary to manipulate all the allocation, initialization, destruction and manipulation functions as in `C`.
 Here let's consider these functions:

 Allocation and initialization: